-The African leopard walking looks extremely fast because of the extended exposure time effect.
+That elusive African leopard is walking in that fine art wildlife photograph.
+With panning and slow shutter speed, you can capture the motion.
+The predator walking looks extremely fast because of the extended exposure used.
 Indeed it is walking, not running.
-A sea of grass surrounds that elusive cat.
-The distinctive pattern of this elusive cat you see even though the animal is in motion in this photograph.
+A sea of grass surrounds this elusive cat.
+You see the distinctive pattern of this cat even though the animal is in motion in this fine art wildlife photography.

 After a leopard has caught its prey, it will bite its throat.
 Biting the throat should clamp it tight so that the windpipe either crushes or blocks.
 Cats use this to kill prey.
 Wild dogs also hyenas use this to weaken the victim before eating it, generally alive.
 Leopards are nocturnal animals, hunting at night and sleeping or resting during the day.

-The leopard, Panthera pardus, is in category vulnerable on the IUCN red list.
+The leopard, Panthera pardus, is in the category vulnerable on the IUCN red list.

 Please enjoy our African wildlife portfolio similar to this fine art photograph of the African Leopard walking through a sea of grass.
 Expect the unexpected.
 All our wildlife photography pictures you can buy as wall art decor photo prints as well as a personal image license.